How to Integrate Salesforce and SAP using BRF Integrator.

 Salesforce: responsible for triggering requests.

-SAP: data source system, accessed via REST endpoints.
+SAP Business One: source system accessed via REST endpoints.

 How Integration Works